-From shortly after the Mexican War until the start of World War I, American women argued for the right to vote.
+From 1848 until World War I, American women argued for the right to vote.
 Speeches rang out.
-Conventions convened.
-And half of all American adults still could not vote.
+Conventions met and shouted.
+And still, half of all American adults could not vote.
 Then on a snowy January morning in 1917, a dozen women dressed in white walked to the gates of the White House.
 All day they stood.
 And the next day, and the next. . .
 In the drifting snow, only their banners spoke.

 MR. PRESIDENT, WHAT WILL YOU DO FOR WOMEN'S SUFFRAGE?

 MR. PRESIDENT, HOW LONG MUST WOMEN WAIT FOR LIBERTY?

 Until 1917, no one had ever picketed the White House.
 But then, no previous suffragists had driven coast-to-coast caravans, sent birthday cakes to Congressmen, or lobbied with the strategic genius of the Founding Fathers.
 These tactics, scorned by some women, were the inspiration of one.

 Susan B. Anthony had her coin.
 Elizabeth Cady Stanton, likewise, is in the history books.
 But until recently, few Americans had heard of Alice Paul.
 Shy, reclusive, penning no memoir, Alice Paul had, one admirer noted, "the quiet of the spinning top."
 Yet with dedication and grit, she revived the suffrage movement and drove it to the ballot box.

 Paul's path to suffrage ran from her Quaker childhood in New Jersey through her early work in a New York settlement house.
 "My main impression of poverty work was the hopelessness of it all," she said.
 "It seemed we were always burying children."
 A scholarship to study in England changed her life, and American politics.